Sign up now, places are limited ! !

-You are an amateur pianist, aiming to improve your practice with an internationally respected expert:
+You are an amateur pianist, aiming to improve your solo practice with an internationally respected expert:

-is recognised worldwide for his brilliant career as a pianist and for his outstanding teaching.
+Graham Fitch is recognised worldwide for his brilliant career as a pianist and his outstanding teaching.

 It is a great honour and pleasure to welcome him back in Blonay.

-will help you improve your posture and coordination.
+will help you release the tension while playing and improve your posture and coordination.

 Music Centre, Paul Hindemith Foundation,